cocos/cocos-docs/en/getting-started/dashboard/index.md

 ## Editor

-This page will list all the editor versions that have been downloaded and installed.
+This tab lists all the editor versions that have been downloaded and installed.

 ![Dashboard](index/dashboard-editor.png)